elirosen/elirosen.github.io/_posts/2017-07-19-first-post.markdown

 ## Summary of Summaries:

-As the first post, this post if going to be about first things, but its mostly a test.
+As the first post, this post if going to be about first things, but its mostly a test to see if stuff isw working.

 **did it work?
 Is this bold?**